Electrical Installation Condition Reports

 The cost of not having an EICR report carried out by a competent electrician could be high.

-A failed connection found at a shower isolator during an EICR in Thorneywood, Nottingham
+A failed connection found at a shower isolator during a Nottingham EICR in Thorneywood likely cause of overheating from a loose connection at the neutral terminal.

 In a rental property it is now a mandatory requirement that an EICR report is completed every five years, and it is recommended but not compulsory after a change of tenancy.